Environment

 A10) Yes.
 It was reported in Autumn Budget 2024 that the government has committed to phasing out new cars that rely solely on internal combustion engines by 2030 and that from 2035 all new cars and vans sold in the UK will be zero emission.

-In 2024, 22 per cent of all cars sold be each of the big auto manufacturers must be zero emission, with the proportion rising to 80 per cent in 2030.
-In 2035, all new car sales must be zero emission.
+However, car makers will still have to sell a growing proportion of battery-powered vehicles each year under new targets imposed by government.
+The Zero Emission Vehicle (ZEV) Mandate introduced by the former government required that in 2024, 22 per cent of all cars sold be each of the big auto manufacturers must be zero emission, with the proportion rising to 80 per cent in 2030.
+With the previous government extending the petrol and diesel car phase-out to 2035, all new car sales would not have to have been zero emission until that date.

 Back to top